 I have seen two main categories in this:

 b.
-Not enough data about my availability – I don’t exactly know whether I am totally busy or not.
+Not enough data about my availability – I don’t exactly know whether I am entirely busy or not.
 Maybe I will have time on one of the weekends.
 Why say “no” when I want to do this.

 Most likely, you don’t use a calendar for time allocation, and you don’t necessarily account for personal or social time.
 You could be over-committing and under-delivering.